Jeff Beck: Long term collaborators

 The graph below includes musicians who have worked on multiple occasions (concerts or published music) with Jeff Beck or for a long time continuously, been on more than one album with him, or have done at least quite a substantial part of a tour with him.
 Overlap between personnel and albums on this graph does not always mean that that personnel was present on that album as some parallel projects overlapped in time.

-Personal life and death
+Personal life

 From 1963 to 1967, Beck was married to Patricia Brown.
-However, this relationship had deteriorated by the time Beck joined the Yardbirds.
-During the Yardbirds years, Beck began a relationship with American model and actress Mary Hughes, with whom he moved in when his relationship with the Yardbirds broke down.
-By 1968, Beck had entered what would be a nearly 18-year relationship with the English model Celia Hammond, whose portrait appears on the album cover of Truth.
+The relationship deteriorated by the time Beck joined the Yardbirds.
+During the Yardbirds years, Beck began an affair with American model and actress Mary Hughes, with whom he moved in when his relationship with the band broke down.
+In 1968, Beck entered what would be a nearly 18-year relationship with the English model Celia Hammond, whose portrait appears on the Truth album cover.
 In 2005, he married Sandra Cash.
-He had no children.
+Beck had no children.